-The East Norwich Regeneration Area is allocated for residential led mixed use development including housing, community, education and leisure facilities, employment and retail, local greenspace, biodiversity areas and recreational open space as part of a balanced mix, together with all necessary supporting vehicular, pedestrian, cycle and public transport access infrastructure.
-The site is expected to deliver in the region of 4000 homes subject to confirmation through detailed master planning as defined in policy 7.1 of this plan.
+Utilities site, Norwich (approx. 6.92ha) is allocated for residential led mixed-use development including housing, employment, community, education and leisure facilities, local greenspace, biodiversity areas and recreational open space as part of a balanced mix, together with all necessary supporting vehicular, pedestrian, cycle and public transport access infrastructure.
+The site is expected to contribute towards the 4000 homes expected to be delivered in the East Norwich Strategic Regeneration Area subject to confirmation through detailed masterplanning of the wider East Norwich Strategic Regeneration Area as defined in policy 7.1 of this plan.